iterative/dvc.org/content/blog/2021-02-22-cml-runner-prerelease.md

 ### Our favorite details

-The new `cml-runner` function lets you turn on instances, including GPU, high-memory and sport instances, and kick off a new workflow using the hardware and environment of your choice—and of course, it'll turn _off_ those instances after a configurable timeout!
+The new `cml-runner` function lets you turn on instances, including GPU, high-memory and spot instances, and kick off a new workflow using the hardware and environment of your choice—and of course, it'll turn _off_ those instances after a configurable timeout!
 In the first CML release, this took [more than 30 lines of code](https://github.com/iterative/cml_cloud_case/blob/master/.github/workflows/cml.yaml)